RomilDhgt/School_Projects/README.md

 # School_Projects
-This is a public repository I am using to log the school assignments and projects I have completed.
+This is a public repository I am using to log the University assignments and projects I have completed.